AsahiLinux/AsahiLinux.github.io/content/blog/2026/08/26-progress-report-7.2.md

 its adoption by both AMD and Intel for their video acceleration hardware.
 To prevent V4L2 Stateless hardware from being unusable with such software, Bootlin authored a VA-API to V4L2 Stateless translation layer.
-Sadly this has been abandoned for quite some time and no longer builds without patches, however sofus has forked it and gotten it into a working state for AVD.
+Sadly this has been abandoned for quite some time and no longer builds without patches.
+A [more recent effort by megi](https://xff.cz/git/libva-v4l2_request/) however does, which sofus has forked it and gotten it into a working state for AVD.
 With this translation layer installed and an environment variable set for the login session, software implementing VA-API support is now able to use AVD to accelerate video decoding!
 This does not yet ship by default in Fedora Asahi Remix, and will not work with Firefox's video decoding sandbox, however we hope to have something shippable soon.

 ## The road to direct scanout
 The traditional benefit of hardware-accelerated video decoding has been the reduction in CPU